 One such attack vector is remote code execution by way of file uploading.
 The gist is this: a malicious actor uploads a file with the intention of inserting a backdoor or injecting some other code to be executed.
 They then access this file (often at a later date, repeatedly) to gain an entrance into the server and/or gain access to sensitive data.

 However, when Polyscripted, even with the fewest, weakest security checks in place, this attack vector is rendered ineffective.
 Any kind of attack vector that relies on injected php code being executed will instead result in a syntax error.
-Polyverse’s Polyscripting and the DVWA are open source, so we welcome and encourage anyone to try it out for themselves.
+Polyverse’s Polyscripting for PHP is source-available and free for non-commercial use and the DVWA is open source, so we welcome and encourage anyone to try it out for themselves.

 Give it a go!

 To start the server and run the site within a Docker container on localhost, execute the command: